Bulky Adrien Broner promises to be ‘war ready’ for Manny Pacquiao

-DAZN have been linked to signing both Mayweather and Pacquiao since the summer, although Al Haymon has now convinced the ‘Pacman’ to work with him on Premier Boxing Champions.
+DAZN has been linked to signing both Mayweather and Pacquiao since the summer, although Al Haymon has convinced the ‘Pacman’ to work with him on Premier Boxing Champions.

-Pacquiao’s decision to sign on the dotted line will ensure Showtime remain the broadcasters.
+Pacquiao’s decision to sign on the dotted line will ensure Showtime remains the broadcasters.

 The Broner outing and Mayweather’s return will be televised on SHO PPV hot on the heels of Deontay Wilder v Tyson Fury.

-Wilder and Fury trade blows in the biggest heavyweight title fight for some years, taking place in Los Angeles on December 1.
+Wilder and Fury’s trade blows in the biggest heavyweight title fight for some years, taking place in Los Angeles on December 1.